 MBA Admission: How to Crack Case-based Group Discussions?

 Caselets are considered to be an effective way of judging a candidate’s managerial qualities necessary for an MBA.
-Read the article below to know how to crack case-based group discussions.
+Read the article to know how to crack case-based group discussions.

-Often candidates are given small case files to analyse during group discussion (GD), instead of general topics.
-The idea is to scrutinize the candidate’s perspective, logical approach, quick thinking and problem-solving attitude before finalising his/her candidature for the MBA programme.
+Candidates might get small case files to analyse during a group discussion (GD) round, instead of general topics.
+The idea is to scrutinise the candidate’s perspective, logical approach, quick thinking and problem-solving attitude before finalising his/her candidature for the MBA programme.
+Caselets do not require any prior knowledge of the subject.
+It is considered an effective way of judging a candidate’s managerial qualities necessary for B-School admissions.

 Tips to crack case-based Group Discussions